yannicklevederpvtl/tanzu-lab-installation/harbor/README.md

 to your vCenter and the [jumpbox] is deployed.

-To create a Harbor registry, create a `harbor.config` file from a copy of the `harbor.config_template` template, edit the values as needed with your environment variables and then execute the install:
+To create a Harbor registry, create a `harbor.config` file from a copy of the `harbor.config_template` template, edit the values as needed with your environment variables (see [configuration]) and then execute the install:

 ```sh
 ./install.sh